 - Learning the purpose and beginning usage of tools (lawn mower, hand tools, etc.) and helping with home maintenance.

-- Oil and care for bike.
+- Oil and care for a bike.

 - Pull weeds.